-- we attract and retain our named executive officers by providing an overall compensation package that is competitive in the market in which we compete through base salaries, cash bonuses and long-term equity awards based on corporate and individual performance; - we share the risks and rewards of our business with our named executive officers; - · we align the interests of our named executive officers with the interests of our stockholders in particular through equity awards; and - we compensate our named executive officers in a manner that is efficient and affordable for the Company.
+- we attract and retain our named executive officers by providing an overall compensation package that is competitive in the market in which we compete through base salaries, cash bonuses and long-term equity awards based on corporate and individual performance; - we share the risks and rewards of our business with our named executive officers; - we align the interests of our named executive officers with the interests of our stockholders in particular through equity awards; and - we compensate our named executive officers in a manner that is efficient and affordable for the Company.

 We believe our executive compensation programs are designed in the best manner possible to support the Company and our short- and long-term business and financial objectives.
-Please review our Compensation Discussion and Analysis section, the accompanying Compensation Tables and the related disclosures on our 2017 compensation, which describe in more detail how our executive compensation policies and procedures operate and are designed to drive stockholder value.
-We also urge you to read our Annual Report on Form 10-K for the year ended December 31, 2017, as amended by a Form 10-K/A, which describes our business and our 2017 financial results in more detail.
+Please review our Compensation Discussion and Analysis section, the accompanying Compensation Tables and the related disclosures on our 2018 compensation, which describe in more detail how our executive compensation policies and procedures operate and are designed to drive stockholder value.
+We also urge you to read our Annual Report on Form 10-K for the year ended December 31, 2018, which describes our business and our 2018 financial results in more detail.